gregorip02/restql/README.md

   }
 ]);
 ```

+You can read more about the RestQL Clausules <a href="./docs/Clausules.md"
+                                                title="RestQL Documentation">here</a>.

 # **Please support it**

 This is a personal project that can be very useful, if you believe it, help me